 European Structural and Investment Funds

 The ESIF Strategy and the Strategic Economic Plan are entirely complementary, with the former providing a key mechanism for the implementation of the latter.
-Our role and that of our partners is an advisory one through membership of the Thames Valley Berkshire LEP Area ESIF Sub Committee.
+Our role and that of our partners is an advisory one through membership of the Berkshire LEP Area ESIF Sub Committee.
 All funding decisions remain with the Managing Authorities (MAs).